 We are very proud of the fact that our grounds are maintained by our very active Buildings and Grounds Sub-Committee.
-This is achieved through regular working bees and a mowing roster.
 We have the following areas which are available for our specialist PE teacher or classroom teachers to use with their classes.
 These areas provide natural zoning of our students during their “play times”.

 We have a number of open grassed areas that can be used for a range of outdoor activities.
 They provide plenty of open space for students of all levels to find space to run and kick a ball at recess and lunchtimes.
 Our grounds contain 6 major open play spaces which can be used for formal games or sports as well as for informal activities.
 These include:

 Main Oval – with goal posts and cricket pitch.
 Hardcourt area – for basketball, netball and a million other purposes.
 Four basketball courts are located in this in area.
 Northern Oval (top) – used by Prep to Year 2 students.

 Northern Oval (bottom) – used by Year 3-4 students.
 Western Oval – area adjoining the path to Yarrunga community centre.
 This area has soccer goals installed.

 Outdoor Court - the school has four outdoor courts.
 Each court is market for basketball, netball and Hot Shots Tennis.
 Two of the courts are covered with synthetic grass and one is covered by a waterproof shade structure.
 This is invaluable during both the winter and summer.